 The Trojan Horse

-While in Canakkale and Gallipoli, the ancient city of Troy is a must to get the feeling of the Trojan war took place as fierce as the Gallipoli campaign.
+While in Canakkale and Gallipoli, the ancient city of Troy is a must to get the feeling of the Trojan war taking place as fierce as the Gallipoli campaign.
 Just an hour away from Canakkale, Troy is located on a hilltop overlooking the entrance of the Dardanelles strait.
 There is a wooden Trojan horse in the ancient city, which is a popular tourist attraction today.
 Still, a better example stands in the promenade of the Canakkale city, which is a replica of the one used in the movie Troy.

 Antalya is the province of the Turkish Riviera, and it is the biggest city in the Mediterranean Coastline of Turkey.
 It is the backyard of Turkey and Russia, producing high-quality fruits and vegetables all year round.
 It is also the storage of vitamin c thanks to the great orange gardens of the many little towns surrounding Antalya.
 Besides agriculture, tourism is the second most important industry for the locals of the city.
 The cities of Antalya province have been sea-sun-sand capitals to the many Russian, East European, German, and Central Asian Countries.
-While Kemer, Lara, and Alanya offer big resort convenient for all budgets, Belek region became a hot spot for golfers from all over the world with world-class golf courses and luxurious hotels.
+While Kemer, Lara, and Alanya offer big resorts convenient for all budgets, the Belek region became a hot spot for golfers from all over the world with world-class golf courses and luxurious hotels.
 Olympos, Patara, Kas, Ardasan, Kalkan, Kekova, and Kale towns are awaiting tourists chasing natural and cultural trips and a great variety of water sports from diving to kayaking.
 Would you like to walk on one of the most popular walking trails in the world?
 We will be happy to host you in Antalya then.

 Antalya will make you fall in love with the city.
 The attractive old city drags you into the complicated lifestyle of the city dwellers.
 The nature hidden in the mountains just behind the city is full of activities, from walking to jeep safaris and rafting.
 The fertile land has led to many civilizations; hence the environs of Antalya are full of ancient sites like Perge, Aspendos, Side, Olympos, Termessos, Phaselis, and Arycanda.
 Her airport welcomes more people between June and September in Turkey, making Antalya the most popular tourist destination of Turkey by attracting almost %30 of the number of tourists coming to Turkey.